 Better diagnosis = better support

-There is really no debate that a significant proportion of the Worldwide population (5-10%) have the collection of traits defined as ADHD, but with only patient histories and simple subjective symptom lists e.g. DSM, little is objective in an ADHD diagnosis.
+There is really no debate that a significant proportion of the Worldwide population (3%-8%) have the collection of traits defined as ADHD, but with only patient histories and simple subjective symptom lists like the American DSM, there is little objective in an ADHD diagnosis.
 Frustratingly most of the symptom lists were developed for children and seldom match well to the individual experience of ADD adults.

 Those with ADHD seem to show widely differing traits of under/hyper-focused, hyper-active/slothful, quiet/busy minds etc. In addition people respond very differently to the variety of medications, whether dopamine re-uptake inhibitors (Ritalin etc), stimulants (Dexedrine etc), nor-adrenaline re-uptake inhibitors (Straterra), SNRIs, SSRIs, supplements, vitamins etc. Medication today works on a “try it and let’s see” basis.